Michael Grade: Ofcom

-On 2 April 2022, it was announced by the Government that Grade would take up his four year appointment as Chairman of Ofcom effective from 1 May 2022.
+In March 2022, the Second Johnson ministry appointed Grade to a four-year term as chairman of Ofcom, effective from 1 May 2022.
+In June 2022, the BBC's official historian, Jean Seaton, publicly said that Grade "is too lazy, too old, and has too many conflicts of interest", and called his appointment a means of "bullying" the BBC.
+Noting Grade's public approval of the right-wing political activist Laurence Fox's appearance on the BBC's Question Time, journalist George Monbiot raised concerns about Ofcom's impartiality under his leadership, and following misinformation preceding the 2024 United Kingdom riots, Monbiot accused Ofcom of a failure to properly respond to rule-breaking behaviour by outlets such as GB News "while continuing to enforce [rules] against less partisan media".

 Personal life

 Grade was appointed a Commander of the Order of the British Empire in 1998.
 That same year, he published his autobiography, It Seemed Like a Good Idea at the Time, and married his third wife, Francesca Leahy; they have a son, Samuel.

-He was previously married to Penelope Jane Levinson (1967–1981) (she later married writer and historian Sir Max Hastings), by whom he has two children, and Sarah Lawson (1982–1991), a film producer.
+Grade was previously married to Penelope Jane Levinson (1967–1981) (she later married writer and historian Sir Max Hastings), by whom he has two children, and Sarah Lawson (1982–1991), a film producer.

 Grade is a fan of Charlton Athletic F.C.